carbon-language/carbon-lang/lld/docs/NewLLD.rst

   Visiting the same archive files multiple makes the linker slower.

-  Here is how LLD approached the problem.
+  Here is how LLD approaches the problem.
 Instead of memorizing only undefined symbols, we program LLD so that it memorizes all symbols.
   When it sees an undefined symbol that can be resolved by extracting an object file from an archive file it previously visited, it immediately extracts the file and link it.